This institution is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.

 Once declared eligible, the DVS will send us a letter certifying your eligibility and period of eligibility.
 Report to the Financial Aid Office to have your enrollment completed.

-Post-9/11 GI Bill – Chapter 33 is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
-The Post-9/11 GI Bill will become effective for training on or after August 1, 2009.
-Additional information about the program and eligibility requirements are available at http://www.benefits.va.gov/gibill/post911_gibill.asp.
+Post-911 GI Bill© Chapter 33 is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+The service member must have received an honorable discharge to be eligible for Post 911 GI Bill©.
+Service members may transfer the benefits to their spouses or children.
+For additional information on this program, eligibility, and applications visit www.vets.gov.
+Once the benefits are approved, you will receive a Certificate of Eligibility (COE).
+Please provide the VMI Financial Aid Office with a copy of your COE.

-Dependents' Educational Assistance (DEA) Program - Chapter 35 - These benefits are for dependents of veterans who died or are totally disabled as the result of a service-connected disability, missing in action or taken prisoner.
-Additional information and eligibility requirements are available at https://www.benefits.va.gov/gibill/survivor_dependent_assistance.asp.
+Dependents’ Educational Assistance (DEA) Program – Chapter 35- These benefits are for dependents of veterans who dies or are totally disabled as the result of a service-connected disability, missing in action (MIA) or taken prisoner (POW).
+For additional information on this program, eligibility, and applications visit www.vets.gov.
+Once the benefits are approved, you will receive a Certificate of Eligibility (COE).
+Please provide the VMI Financial Aid Office with a copy of your COE.

 Once declared eligible, you will receive a Certificate of Eligibility.
 You must take your letter of eligibility to the Financial Aid Office in order to complete your enrollment for this program.